SAP/code-pal-for-abap/pages/how-to-configure.md

 ### 2. Delegates

-Delegates are users which can maintain the checks.
-As you are creating a new check, you will be added automatically.
-In case you want to add someone else as an owner, click on the `+` button and inform his/her user name.
+> Delegates are the Profile owners who are allowed to configure it.

+To add someone else, click on the `+` button and inform his / her user name.

 ![assign delegate](imgs/assign-delegate.png)